-The use of pie weights provides many benefits when trying to bake the perfect pie.
-Here are a few reasons why pie weights are worth the investment:
+There are many benefits to using pie weights when trying to bake a pie.
+Below are a few reasons why these pie-making tools are worth the investment.

-- Aids in baking a perfectly blind-baked or par-baked crust
+- Aid in baking a perfectly blind-baked or par-baked crust

-- Keeps the bottom of the pie crust flat by reducing air bubbles
+- Keep the bottom of the pie crust flat by reducing air bubbles

 - Simple and easy to work with